-To skip this step, select Test Bank Assignment.
-The instructions below show you how to create a
+To skip this step, select I do not want to create a test bank assignment at this time.
+The instructions below show you how to create a Test Bank Assignment:

-Adjust the start/end dates and end time, if desired.
+Adjust the start/end dates and end time, if desired (3).

-test bank assignment.
-Turn the topics you want to include in the
+Next, turn ON the topics you want to include in the test bank assignment.

 You can return to the Test Bank Assignments tab at any time to create additional assignments, or to preview/edit existing ones.